morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-3.md

 - Place per-environment configuration in separate places and one place for each environment.
 Some environment may have its unique configuration which can be put in a place represents that specific environment.
 For example, there can be separate folders for dev, staging, and product environment.
 In our demo project, we use `environments/` folder to host all environment specific configuration, where we place the Crossplane ProviderConfig, the encrypted secret that represents the target cluster kubeconfig credentials, and so on.
 These are all configuration unique to each cluster.

 - Use branch to track per-release configuration.
 It is a very common practice for developer to track code changes among different releases using git release branch, especially when you have multiple releases that need to be maintained at the same time.
 The same rules apply to configuration changes in GitOps.
 When you have multiple releases to support and the configuration keeps changing from release to release, you can create branch for each release.
 Of course, it will bring additional effort to merge changes among branches and resolve merge conflicts when needed.
-The good thing is, all branching and merging practices that you have already been familar with when dealing with code changes can also be applied to the configuration changes.
+The good thing is, all branching and merging practices that you have already been familiar with when dealing with code changes can also be applied to the configuration changes.

 - Host multiple applications manifests in a monolithic repository.
 This is a very effective way to manage applications in a small project where you put all applications configuration manifests in a single repository.
 It can be stored in separate folders, one folder for each application.

 - Host multiple applications manifests separately in multiple repositories.
 This is suitable for a large project in which you may have multiple products, each product has its own set of applications, and maintained by different team.
 By putting configuration manifests for these applications in separate repositories, you can leverage the sophisticated organization or repository membership and access control capabilities provided by the git infrastructure provider such as GitHub, to manage application deployment for each team differently in a fine grained manner.

 - Use Helm to parameterize deployment manifests and turn into reusable templates.
 In some cases, you may want your application manifests to be configurable, e.g.: to allow Ops or SREs to choose which version to install, which storage to pick up, or which namespace to apply, etc. Helm as a deployment tool for Kubernetes application is widely used.
 It can help you extract parameters out of deployment manifest, and turn the manifest into a reusable template.
 Helm can also be used together with Crossplane, especially when you only use Crossplane providers to provision applications and, do not use its composition.
-In such case, Crossplane plays very similar role as Kubernetes contoller or Operator does with its wide range of providers that extend the scope of what you can manage using GitOps.
+In such case, Crossplane plays very similar role as Kubernetes controller or Operator does with its wide range of providers that extend the scope of what you can manage using GitOps.

 - Use Kustomize to override deployment manifests as a base for a specific environment.
-In some cases, you may want your application manifests to be customized on a per enironment basis.
+In some cases, you may want your application manifests to be customized on a per environment basis.
 Instead of Helm, this can also be achieved by using Kustomize.
 You can put the manifests with default configuration in a folder as a base layer, then put environment specific manifest pieces in a separate folder that represents a specific environment to override the base layer.
 This can also be applied when you use Crossplane, especially when using composition.
 For example, you can define the default CompositeResourceClaim (XRC) at base layer, then override it at environment specific layer.

 - Use App of Apps pattern when use Argo CD to mange a set of applications.
 In Argo CD, an `Application` resource is a unit that deploys a set of manifests.
 Since an Application is a Kubernetes resource, it can be managed by Argo CD too.
 Furthermore, an Application resource can manage multiple other Application resources.
 That is called App of Apps pattern.
 By using this pattern, you can deploy a set of applications in one go.
 Also, increasing or decreasing Application resources can be done by adding or removing manifests to git repository instead of operating Argo CD via its Web UI or command line.